fortran-lang/fortls/README.md

 used _only_ those files with the specified suffixes will be preprocessed.
 If an empty array is specified then _no_ preprocessing will be performed on any files.
-By default, or if the variable is ommited or `null`, only files with upper case suffixes are preprocessed.
+By default, or if the variable is omitted or `null`, only files with upper case suffixes are preprocessed.

 Preprocessor definitions can be set for each project, to improve support for Fortran files using conditional compilation, using the `pp_defs`